-In the event of inclement weather, the following procedures should be followed:
+In the event of inclement weather, the following procedures should be followed and FOLLOW REPORTING STRUCTURE for each procedure:

-- If a storm is nearby, management will observe the storm and watch for storm movement and report any electrical activity. - In the event the storm is impacting operations or the safety of any patrons or staff, Management will initiate a temporary facility closure procedure and have lifeguards clear all pools and close facility. - All patrons will be asked to leave and staff will seek shelter and remain there until the storm has cleared unless otherwise instructed. - Once the storm is clear, Management will initiate a re-opening by notifying Lifeguards they may return to position and reopen their facilities.
+- If a storm is nearby, management will observe the storm and watch for storm movement and report any electrical activity. - In the event the storm is impacting operations or the safety of any patrons or staff, Management will initiate a temporary facility closure procedure and have lifeguards clear all pools and close facility. - All patrons will be asked to leave, and staff will seek shelter and remain there until the storm has cleared unless otherwise instructed. - Once the storm is clear, Management will initiate a re-opening by notifying Lifeguards they may return to position and reopen their facilities.